-6.13 Checking Inventory Availability of a Model Item
+Checking Inventory Availability of an Item with Variations

-Selling and Fulfillment Foundation provides the ability to check inventory availability of a model item based on a specified set of attributes.
+Sterling Selling and Fulfillment Foundation provides the ability to check inventory availability of an item with variations, based on a specified set of attributes.
 This feature includes the following functionality:

-- Filtering inventory by attributes and child items - Maintaining supply and demand for the model item and child items
+- · Filtering inventory by attributes and child items - Maintaining supply and demand for the item with variations and child items

-Note: The behavior of some APIs has changed as a result of the introduction of the Inventory Availability of a Model Item feature.
-For information about behavior changes in these APIs, refer to the Selling and Fulfillment Foundation: Javadocs.
+Note: The behavior of some APIs has changed as a result of the introduction of the Inventory Availability of an Item with Variations feature.
+For information about behavior changes in these APIs, refer to the Sterling Selling and Fulfillment Foundation: Javadocs.